 - MRI scan - gives similar information to CT.

-- Elasticity measurement (FibroScan®) - a new technique based on the velocity of an elastic wave via an intercostally placed transmitter.
+- Elasticity measurement (FibroScan®) - a relatively new technique based on the velocity of an elastic wave via an intercostally placed transmitter.
 Results correlate with liver stiffness and so with fibrosis.
 Spleen stiffness may also be useful in this regard, and possibly superior to liver as a marker for portal hypertension.

 - Endoscopy - for oesophageal varices - essential for those with suspected portal hypertension.
 Varices indicate portal hypertension, but their absence does not exclude it.